Karangahape Road: Media connections

-Karangahape Road was the location of two of the earliest radio stations in the country;

-In 1923 Charles Pearson obtained a licence for the first radio station in Auckland.
-Initially called 1YB this station was renamed 1ZB in 1931.
-Its frequency was 1090AM.
-Pearson's morning announcer was a young woman called Maud Basham who later became famous as Aunt Daisy.

-The first broadcasting house in Auckland, The Radio Broadcasting Company of New Zealand, operated from 1925 to 1931 on France Street with large radio antennae on top of the George Courts building.
-It ran a commercial radio station with the call sign 1YA and the frequency 910AM until it was absorbed into the Government Broadcasting System as part of National Radio in the 1930s.

-K Road has recently re-emerged as a film and audiovisual precinct.
-It has six independent film-makers and three screening venues.
-It was also the home of now defunct independent television station Alt TV.

 Two radio stations, K FM Radio and Boosh.FM, operate from the street.
 K FM Radio broadcasts on the frequency 106.9 to most of the Auckland central business district and some of the inner-city suburbs.
 It plays reggae, dub, lounge, jazz, blues, funk and hip-hop in an attempt to reflect the diverse and alternative culture of Karangahape Road.
 Originally broadcasting from St.Kevin's Arcade, it is now based at 208 Karangahape Road.

-The offices of Women in Film and Television (WIFT) were located at 1 Beresford Square until about 2012.

 The Auckland office of the New Zealand Film Archive was located in 300 Karangahape Road until about 2012, where the institute had a reference library and exhibition space.

 In popular culture

 The song "Verona" by New Zealand rock band Elemeno P, from their album Love & Disrespect, refers to the café/restaurant/bar of the same name at 169 Karangahape Road.
 The current Verona building dates from 1923 and takes its name from the Victorian house that previously occupied the site, Mrs Bishop's "Verona" Boarding House.

 Geddes Dental Renovations was a dental firm located in the K Road area on Queen Street.
 The company's radio jingle (broadcast from 1949 until the early 1980s) became a defining part of Auckland's culture; it was said it was possible to ascertain the presence of Aucklanders anywhere in the world by singing the Geddes' song.